paasxx/OrderBook/README.md

 - ✅ Market and Limit Orders
 - ✅ Partial Fills and Order Conversions
+- ✅ Fallback Price & Convertible Market Orders
 - ✅ Liquidity Management
 - ✅ Heap-based Order Book Prioritization
 - ✅ Interface-driven Architecture (SOLID/ISP)
 - ✅ Trade History Logging and Matching Engine Abstraction
+- ✅ **Automatic Matching**: Every order added to the book is immediately called to be matched — no need to call `match()` manually, it already does call match internally, if book is favorable will be matched.

 ## ⚙️ Motivation